verisense-network/docs/src/developer_guides/basic.md

 # Quick Start Guide: Developing Nucleus on Verisense

-Welcome to Verisense!
 This guide will help you quickly get started with developing your first Nucleus using Rust.
 By the end, you’ll have a simple deployed Nucleus and be able to interact with it.

 ## 1. Set Up Your Rust Environment